RMDLO/abb_dual_arm/README.md

 ROS drivers for ABB robots

-### For comprehensive guide refer the tutorial.pdf above.
-The document includes:
+### For comprehensive guide refer the howto.pdf above, this document includes:

 - Building a template repo for multi-arm robotics.
 - Steps for adding models such as additional arms, sensors and cameras into ROS/MoveIt environment.